Virreb/klagomuren/README.md

 The easiest way to install the required packages is to read the requirements.txt file in the project root.
 Don't forget to activate your virtual environment first!

 > pip install -r requirements.txt

-If some package is added later on, you can simply create a new requirements.txt file
+If some package is added later on, you can simply create a new requirements.txt file with

 > pip freeze > requirements.txt